lucianopereira86/NodeJS-MongoDB-Kubernetes/README.md

 Now let's create a MongoDB storage in our cluster.
 First, install the GCloud CLI in your machine by following these [docs](https://cloud.google.com/sdk/gcloud/).
-The Kubernetes also has its own CLI, so install it [here](https://kubernetes.io/docs/reference/kubectl/).
+Kubernetes also has its own CLI, so install it [here](https://kubernetes.io/docs/reference/kubectl/).
 At the root folder of this project, run the commands below:

 Set your project for GCloud.